Glipizide and metformin

-There are many other medicines that can increase or decrease the effects of glipizide and metformin on lowering your blood sugar.
+Many drugs can affect glipizide and metformin, making this medicine less effective or increasing your risk of lactic acidosis.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Not all possible interactions are listed here.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.

 - Glipizide/metformin Side Effects

 - During Pregnancy

 - Drug Images

 - En Español

 - 2 Reviews

 - Drug class: antidiabetic combinations